 Student interface language

 Students can choose the language in which assignments and the platform interface are displayed.
 This isn't a tool or an assignment type, just a practical detail that matters in multilingual classrooms, international schools, and programs where students are learning in their second language.
-The notation, the exercises, the feedback prompts, all of it in the language the student works best in.

 What this means for how class works